You Need to Identify Your Motivations for Your Goals

 • increasing the prominence of your reasons for the goals you’ve chosen.4

 Doing so counteracts the pressure that otherwise accrues toward changing directions.
-And such a mechanism is readily available in the simple tool of a list.5
+Such a mechanism is readily available in the simple tool of a list.5

 This list doesn’t need to be lengthy or fancy.
-But it should be written down, and it should clearly state the most compelling reasons for a given goal that you’ve set yourself.
+But you should write it down, and it should clearly state the most compelling reasons for a given goal that you’ve set yourself.
 You might find it most useful to make this list in the same place as you’ve written out your goals.

-Once you have the list, your all-too-malleable memory of your reasons for your goals isn’t the only place those reasons exist.
-Your list can remember for you why you found your project so important in the first place.
+Once you have the list, you’ll have a backup for your all-too-malleable memory about why you have the goals you do.
+Your list can remember for you why you found your goal so important in the first place.

-Then, if you find yourself thinking about throwing in the towel on this project, your list can easily remind you of all the reasons you’re forgetting or implicitly devaluing for why you really do want to see your project through.
+Then, if you find yourself thinking about throwing in the towel, your list can easily remind you of all the reasons you’re forgetting or implicitly devaluing because they just haven’t been quite as much in the front of your mind.
+And reconsidering those reasons can help you put back into perspective why you really do want to see your goal through.

 2. Focus on Achieving Your Goal